Master's in Urban & Regional Planning

-To earn an MPS in Urban & Regional Planning, you must successfully complete 14 courses (42 credits total), including:
+To earn the Master's in Urban & Regional Planning, you must successfully complete 14 courses (42 credits total), including:

 - 2 core courses (6 credits total):